 Food insecurity and its drivers can also instigate conflict.
-In already fragile places, repeated shocks and

-Conflict-Driven Crises: A crisis where violent conflict or warfare is a dominant characteristic and driver of the crisis.
-Severe security risks can make it difficult for humanitarian actors to access populations in need of assistance.
-Secondary impacts from conflict - such as disruptions in markets, public services, mass displacement, etc. - contribute to an array of impacts on wellbeing in addition to direct impact of violence.
-Conflict-Driven Crises are often protracted, reflecting the changing nature of conflict, which rarely have distinct start and end points and are often lock in endless cycles of violence and instability for many years. longer-term stresses (including those from climate change, other natural disasters, economic calamities, and disease and virus outbreaks) undermine food security among the world's most vulnerable.
-Under repeated assault, these communities can become trapped in a cycle of increasing hunger and conflict: fragility and inability of (or lack of desire from) states actors to respond to these disturbances drives economic failure, inequality and grievances, and resource competition - all of which can contribute to conflict, which then further drives poverty and hunger.
+In already fragile places, repeated shocks and longer-term stresses (including those from climate change, natural disasters, economic calamities, and disease and virus outbreaks) undermine food security among the world's most vulnerable.
+Under repeated assault, these communities can become trapped in a cycle of increasing hunger and conflict: fragility and inability of (or lack of desire from) states actors to respond to these disturbances drives economic failure, inequality and grievances, and resource competition - all of which can contribute to conflict, which then further drives poverty and hunger.6

-&lt;sup>4 WFP.
+4 WFP.
 Winning the Peace in Humanitarian Emergencies, (Rome: WFP, 2020)

-&lt;sup>5 FAO et al., The State of Food Security and Nutrition in the World 2017.
-Building Resilience for Peace and Food Security (Rome: FAO, 2017).
+5 FAO et al., The State of Food Security and Nutrition in the World 2017, Building Resilience for Peace and Food Security (Rome: FAO, 2017).